godotengine/godot-docs/classes/class_poolbytearray.rst

 Description
 -----------

-Raw byte array.
-Contains bytes.
-Optimized for memory usage, can't fragment the memory.
+An :ref:`Array<class_Array>` specifically designed to hold bytes.
+Optimized for memory usage, does not fragment the memory.
 Note that this type is passed by value and not by reference.

 Method Descriptions
 -------------------